 “Modified sole custody ... is modified to provide for [the mother] as the legal custodian ...
 I want this child to feel that she has a safe place where if necessary she can talk about her feelings, about what is going on in her life ... without having to worry about being a go between [the parents].” —from a decision granted in favor of a mother who had lost custody due to suspected sexual abuse by the father, and whose legal papers were prepared by Michael Lesher.

 Michael Lesher has also been deeply involved, as a writer and a legal activist, in the issue of child sexual abuse within his own Orthodox Jewish community.
-He is now the author of (McFarland & Co., 2014).
+He is the author of Sexual Abuse, Shonda and Concealment in Orthodox Jewish Communities (McFarland & Co., 2014).

-In addition to the new book, apart from what is contained in the publications, legal work and press entries found on this site, some of Michael Lesher’s ideas on this subject can be found in an earlier essay, “,” written some time ago but never found “suitable” for publication by editors of today’s Jewish journals or book publishers.
+In addition to that book, apart from what is contained in the publications, legal work and press entries found on this site, some of Michael Lesher’s ideas on the subject can be found in an earlier essay, “The Disposable Jew: Reflections on Child Sexual Abuse and Religious Culture,” written some time ago but never found “suitable” for publication by editors of today’s Jewish journals or book publishers.